 How to reach Casa Mila

-If you are travelling by the Barcelona City Tour “Hop On Hop Off” sightseeing bus, ask for “La Pedrera” bus stop.
+If you are traveling by the Barcelona Hop On Hop Off sightseeing bus, ask for “La Pedrera” bus stop.

-You must get down at Passeig de Gracia bus stop.
+You can also board bus routes 7, 16, 17, 22, 24, and V17 and get down at the Passeig de Gracia bus stop.

 Casa Mila hours

 Casa Mila opens at 9 am, every day of the year.

 From March to 3 November, Casa Mila closes at 8.30 pm, and during the lean period of 4 November to February end, it closes early at 6.30 pm.